 We published in total 66 blog posts during the year.
 In the summer, when launching the renewed website, we started publishing short stories and news posts in addition to our lengthy travel guide posts.
 The plan for the year was to write more about the digital nomad side of our travels, as well as to publish travel stories about our holiday trips before the nomad life.
 However, we ended up focusing more on new travel articles, since there has been so many wonderful new destinations to write about.

 The most popular article has been a post about visiting Meteora in winter.
 We explored this unique site in northern Greece just before Christmas in 2017, and published a post about it in January 2018.
 It has been read by people planning to visit the site during the winter months, and even reached a number one position in Google search results, which is quite an achievement.

 Top five posts of 2018

 - Month in Albania – summary and costs

 - Mestia – Ushguli hike in Caucasus Mountains

 Best nine in Instagram

 This is the collection of top 9 Instagram posts during the year.
 Not all of them are our favorite pictures, but these gathered the most likes.
 The most liked picture is part of our picture series of photogenic vehicles, a VW Kleinbus pictured in Northern Cyprus in February.
-Otherwise there are 2 pics from Greece (Kalamata and Kalabaka), 2 from Czech Republic (Mostkovice and Prague), 1 from Italy (hiking in Mt Chiampon), Poland (Warsaw 2017), Russia (Dudinka) and Slovakia (High Tatras 2017).
+Otherwise there are two pics from Greece (Kalamata and Kalabaka), two from Czech Republic (Mostkovice and Prague), and one from each, Italy (hiking in Mt Chiampon), Poland (Warsaw 2017), Russia (Dudinka) and Slovakia (High Tatras 2017).